 According to our 2020 Automotive Software Survey, the ability to perform predictive maintenance on automotive software is a desired capability within the industry.
 Based on the survey, more than 88 percent of the 200 respondents think the ability to predict software anomalies is important or very important.

 An example of predictive maintenance is a vehicle’s brakes which tend to wear slowly over time.
 The garage does not wait for the brakes to fail before replacing the brake pads, but instead, the garage mechanic will use his experience to predict when they will fail and will suggest to replace them in advance.
 Line-Of-Code Behavior technology does the same for the vehicle software.

 Line-Of-Code Behavior technology enables manufacturers to be proactive rather than reactive to software failures, enabling pre-error detection.
-This technology leverages machine learning algorithms to monitor the behavior of the software functions over time and predicts when the software will fail.
+This technology leverages machine learning algorithms to monitor the behaviour of the software functions over time and predicts when the software will fail.
 In addition, it detects the exact lines of code causing the problem, shortening the error-resolution time and giving the manufacturers the necessary time to fix, test and certify the software before it is released.
 Using OTA updates the new software can then be pushed to the vehicles seamlessly before the software has failed in the field, paving the way for a seamless continuous improvement process.

 There are many takeaways from Stout’s 2020 Automotive Defect & Recall Report.
 What stood out most for us was the significant uptick in software-related recalls.
 The report also hints at the increasing reliance on OTA updates.
 This shines a light on where the industry is headed.
 It also makes it clear that with the right technology and innovation, we could soon be servicing cars remotely instead of recalling them.
 For an industry so focused on recalls, this is a major wake up call and an opportunity to do better.